opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/map.rst

     * Description
     * Usage
   * * Basemap
     * Basemap that will be used by default for the Map visualization.
-To appear in the list, the basemaps should be configured in the Look & feel > Data visualizations section of the back office (see :doc:`Adding basemaps documentation <source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps>`_).
+To appear in the list, the basemaps should be configured in the Look & feel > Data visualizations section of the back office (see :doc:`Adding basemaps</customizing_look_and_feel/04_configuring_data_visualizations/basemaps>` documentation).
     * 1. Click on the "Basemap" list box.
       2. Choose a basemap from the list.
   * * Marker & shape color